-The Proposal Narrative should be submitted as an attachment in JustGrants.
-The attached document should be double-spaced, using a standard 12-point font; have no less than 1-inch margins; and should not exceed 15 numbered pages.
-If the Proposal Narrative fails to comply with these length restrictions, [Insert PO] may consider such noncompliance in peer review and in final award decision.
+The Proposal Narrative should be submitted as an attachment in JustGrants and must respond to the objectives and deliverables stated in this solicitation and the Selection Criteria (described below) in the order given.
+The attached document should be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and should not exceed 15 numbered pages.
+Number pages "1 of 15," "2 of 15," etc. If the Proposal Narrative fails to comply with these format and length-related restrictions.
+BJA may consider such noncompliance in peer review and in final award decisions.
+Timeline, additional tables, charts, and graphs may be included as additional attachments and ill not count toward the 15-page limit.